-- For Mastercard tokens, when you add your artwork and terms & conditions, and specify a profile ID to be used, we recommend you use the same card profile ID as set up with your card manufacturer for image artwork. - For Visa tokens, you should first use the Visa Card Metadata Management (VCMM) tool to add artwork and terms & conditions; Visa returns a 32 character profile ID.
-This profile ID should be populated in the ProductRef field using either the Thredd script or web services.
+• For Mastercard tokens, when you add your artwork and terms & conditions, and specify a profile ID to be used, we recommend you use the same card profile ID as set up with your card manufacturer for image artwork.

+• For Visa tokens, you should first use the Visa Card Metadata Management (VCMM) tool to add artwork and terms & conditions; Visa returns a 32 character profile ID.
+This profile ID should be populated in the ProductRef field (SOAP) or designId field (REST) using either the Thredd script or Thredd API.